-Among the progeny generated in the Beef CRC progeny test program, approximately 1,600 were evaluated for individual feed intake at the CRC's research feedlot at Tullimba.
-These tests were conducted over a 50 day period during the finishing phase, using a typical feedlot ration delivered via automated feeding units. resulting data was used to calculate estimates heritabilities and genetic associations (correlations) for various efficiency measures, including Net Feed Intake (NFI).
+Among the progeny generated in the Beef CRC progeny test program, approximately 1,600 straightbred steers and heifers were evaluated for individual feed intake at the CRC's research feedlot at Tullimba.
+These tests were conducted over a 50 day period (on average) during the finishing phase, using a typical feedlot ration delivered via automated feeding units. resulting data was used to calculate estimates of heritabilities and genetic associations (correlations) for various efficiency measures, including Net Feed Intake (NFI).
 This trait refers to the variation in feed intake among animals beyond that related to differences in growth rate and body weight.
 Exton (2002) has described the advantages of NFI over other measures of efficiency as a criterion for genetic selection.

 The amount of genetic variation observed for NFI among steer and heifer progeny evaluated by the Beef CRC was similar to that observed at Trangie where tests were conducted on Angus bulls and heifers immediately post-weaning on a medium energy hay and grain ration.
-The heritability estimate for NFI obtained from the Beef CRC data was about 20% (i.e. 20% of the observed differences were estimated to be due to genetic differences among animals).
+The heritability estimate for NFI obtained from the Beef CRC data was about 20% (ie 20% of the observed differences were estimated to be due to genetic differences among animals).
 This was lower than the value obtained from the analysis of the Trangie data, possibly due to the shorter feed test interval used in the Beef CRC evaluations and to differences in the age of testing and the rations used in the tests.
 Nevertheless, the heritability for NFI was still sufficiently high to suggest that genetic selection for reduced NFI would be an effective means of improving the feed conversion efficiency of growing animals.

-Positive genetic correlations were estimated between NFI and fatness traits (eg. P8 Fat Depth and Intramuscular Fat %).
+Positive genetic correlations were estimated between NFI and fatness traits (eg P8 Fat Depth and Intramuscular Fat %).
 The estimated genetic correlations with Carcase Weight, Eye Muscle Area and Retail Beef Yield % were negative.
-These results suggest that selection for reduced NFI will result in more efficient animals that will tend to be genetically leaner, more muscular and heavier at slaughter.
+These results suggest that selection for reduced NFI may result in more efficient animals that will also tend to be genetically leaner, more muscular and heavier at slaughter.
+Importantly, the correlations between NFI and these traits were only moderate in size.
+Consequently, through the use of EBVs it should be possible to select for desirable changes in NFI without necessarily suffering adverse genetic changes in these other traits.

-The biggest impediment to the routine collection of NFI data for use in industry breeding programs is the high cost and practical difficulties of measuring differences in feed intake among animals.
-The Beef CRC scientists are pursuing the development of cheaper and simpler indirect indicators of differences in efficiency.
+The biggest impediment to the routine collection of NFI data for use in industry breeding programs is the high cost and practical difficulties of measuring differences in feed intake among The Beef CRC is pursuing the animals. development of cheaper and simpler indirect indicators of differences in efficiency.
 The most promising indicator at present is the blood hormone IGF-1 (Insulin-like Growth Factor).
-This hormone has been shown to be related to differences in feed efficiency and body composition in pigs.
-Early results indicate that IGF-1 levels in beef cattle are moderately heritable and are indeed correlated with differences in NFI.
+This hormone is related to differences in feed efficiency and body composition in pigs.
+Early results indicate that IGF-1 levels in beef cattle are moderately heritable and are indeed correlated with differences in NFI (Johnston et al., 2001).
 Further research is currently in progress across a large number of co-operating herds to determine the genetic relationships between IGF-1 with other important production and body composition traits.